John of Ephesus: Life

 He was sent by Justinian on a mission for the conversion of such pagans as remained in Asia Minor in 542, and informs us that the number of those whom he baptized amounted to 70,000.
 It was thought that John was trying to convert these people to Miaphysitism.
 He also built a large monastery at Tralles on the hills skirting the valley of the Meander, and more than one hundred other monasteries and churches, mostly on top of demolished pagan temples.
 Of the mission to the Nubians which he may have promoted, though he did not himself visit their country, an interesting account is given in the 4th book of the 3rd part of his History.
 He was ordained bishop of Ephesus (Asia) for the anti-Chalcedonians in 558 by Jacob Baradaeus, although his title was largely nominal and he remained in Constantinople.

 In 546, he collaborated with the emperor during a persecution targeting pagans in Constantinople and its neighborhood.
 He carried out this task faithfully, torturing all suspected of the "wicked heathenish error", as John himself calls it, and finding much worship of the ancestral gods amongst the Empire's aristocracy.
 But his fortunes changed soon after the accession of Justin II.
-About 571 John III the Scholasticus, the orthodox or Chalcedonian patriarch, began (with the sanction of the emperor) a rigorous persecution of the Monophysite Church leaders, and John was among those who suffered most.
+About 571 John III the Scholasticus, the orthodox or Chalcedonian patriarch, began (with the sanction of the emperor) a rigorous persecution of the Miaphysite Church leaders, and John was among those who suffered most.
 John was imprisoned at Chalcedon.
 He gives us a detailed account of his sufferings in prison, confiscation of his property, etc., in the third part of his History.
 The latest events recorded are of the date 588, and the author cannot have lived much longer; but of the circumstances of his death nothing is known.